 Budgeting is one of the most important things you can do to regain control of your finances as it allows you to see what you are spending your money on each month.
 When creating a budget you need to list every payment that you have going in and out of your account, which includes your income and all of your bills.
 To create a budget, you could use a budgeting app or our handy budgeting spreadsheet to get started.

 Once you have listed all of your monthly income and outgoings you will have a clearer picture of where your money is going each month.
-It may also help to highlight areas of your budget where you are spending more than you would like, so that you can focus on cutting back and saving money.
+It may also help to highlight areas of your budget where you are spending more than you would like, so that you can focus on cutting back, saving money and not adding to your debts through continued credit card use.
 Sorting your budget also helps to identify all of your credit card payments and how much you are paying toward clearing the balance of your credit cards each month.

 2. Prioritise the debt